 I remember first seeing Cullen Skink at the famous Green Welly Stop during a winter road trip in the Scottish Highlands and the thought of the traditional fish soup had me squeamish from the getgo.
 So it wasn’t until recently, after a Scotch or two, that I risked it as a starter and now it is by far my favourite Scottish soup.
 It is seriously good.
 Anyway, traditional Cullen Skink is a rich, creamy and filling fish soup made with potatoes, onions, butter, and smoked haddock, and toppings of parsley or chives.
 It is best served hot with buttered crusty bread and commonly comes as an appetizer.
 And the time I actually tried it was along the coasts of Kintyre and it was honestly the best seafood I’ve ever had.

-Traditionally scotch eggs are a filling snack of soft boiled eggs layered with minced meat and a coating of batter made from flour, bread crumbs and spices.
-It’s also a snack I have always been put off by scotch as they tend to be bought chilled or at room temperature as a snack from chip shops, supermarkets or butchers.
-Which are otherwise hard to reheat given the egg would probably explode in the microwave.
-But made from scratch, and served hot, they really are seriously good food.
-And we did test this at home with runny yolks, using haggis as the minced meat surrounding, and a batter of Japanese tempura (pictured below right).
-And in Bangor even, proper Scotch Eggs were made famous at our local “Salty Dog” hotel when Sienna Miller raved about them to Jimmy Fallon on the Tonight Show .
+Traditionally scotch eggs are a filling snack of soft-boiled eggs layered with minced meat and a coating of batter made from flour, bread crumbs and spices.
+It’s also a snack I have always been put off by as they tend to be bought chilled or at room temperature as a snack from chip shops, supermarkets or butchers.
+They’re also otherwise hard to reheat given the egg would probably explode in the microwave.

 The Scotch Pie, or Pie as they call them in Scotland, is a distinctive looking minced meat pie baked with a straight pie shell (also known as shell pie) with a top crust around 1cm below the rim to add things like mashed potato, gravy or baked beans.
 Although I’ve never seen anyone do this before.
 Traditionally Scotch Pies are made from lamb (mutton pies), but more these days they are more commonly minced beef with a spicy seasoning.
 To find them, the best place would be local bakeries or chip shops, where they are served both hot and cold, and the big brand name at most Scottish supermarkets is “Bells Scotch Pies “.
 But even in Scotland, they tend to compete with the likes of Melton Mowbray pies, and outside of Scotland, I have failed to find them at all.
 We need more Scotch Pies.